tjwaterman99/tjwaterman99/docs/analytics-engineering.md

 Helping organizations extract value from their data, through collecting, organizing, and interpreting.

+An analogy is to be the manager of a communal workshop: create a destination where people can be a productive as possible, have the tools to do their best work, and contribute back to the workshop themselves.

 From one of the founders on stackoverflow: https://news.ycombinator.com/item?id=24656588 "Our product, dbt (https://www.getdbt.com/), has come to be synonymous with the practice of analytics engineering, defining an entire industry."

 ## Interpreting